WestHoustonInstitute/PoseDetector_and_AI-ActivityTracker/README.md

 How to do the activities:
 * For the first session: Go to [1-)PoseDetector/Instructions.txt]https://github.com/WestHoustonInstitute/PoseDetector_and_AI-ActivityTracker/blob/main/1-)PoseDetector/Instructions.txt and follow the instructions.
-* For the second session:
+* For the second session: Go to [2-)AI-ActivityTracker/Instructions.txt]https://github.com/WestHoustonInstitute/PoseDetector_and_AI-ActivityTracker/blob/main/2-)AI-ActivityTracker/Instructions.txt and follow the instructions.